Cloudy mornings and clear evenings on a gas giant exoplanet: Atmospheric Modeling

-With an estimate of the mass-loss rate, the outflow temperature can be further constrained. \cite{McCreery2025} used archival helium spectra to estimate the mass-loss efficiency, $\varepsilon$, as defined in the energy-limited mass-loss framework of \cite{Caldiroli2022}:
+With an estimate of the mass-loss rate, the outflow temperature can be further constrained \cite{McCreery2025}.
+In the energy-limited mass-loss framework \cite{Caldiroli2022}, the mass-loss efficiency, $\varepsilon$, parameterizes the fraction of incident X-ray and ultraviolet (XUV) irradiation that powers atmospheric escape.
+The mass-loss rate ($\dot{M}$) can then be expressed in terms of the incident XUV flux ($F_{\rm XUV}$), the planetary density ($\rho_{\rm p}$), and the gravitational constant ($G$) as: